-The skills I learned in the nonprofit sector are no less valuable than those gained in other professional roles.
+The skills I have learned in the nonprofit sector complement those gained in other professional roles.
 Recently, I created a diagram to illustrate what I saw as the core strengths and abilities resulting from my diverse experiences.
 They fall into 3 main categories: Innovation & Transition, Analysis & Implementation and Presentation & Instruction.
 Click on my MINDMAP to see the full chart.

 BUCKET LIST: I want to serve on a corporate board.
 With my background in board service, development, education, finance, strategic planning and advocacy, and as a female, I believe I would bring value and an informed voice to a growing business.

 The logo above was created by Jennifer Braham, the talented owner of Brink Creative.
 During the design process, we had many wide-ranging talks and one day I told her about traveling to Hiroshima, Japan, a community that took a symbol from a time of destruction and turned it into a powerful message of peace.

 The story of the 1000 Origami Cranes, and the young girl, Sadako, who hoped to sustain her life by making them, inspired children all over the world to support her.
 Still today, enormous bundles of colorful paper origami cranes are sent to Hiroshima and hang from the trees throughout the property where the atomic bomb struck in 1945.
 Jennifer listened carefully to my story and then said, “OK, cranes it is.”

 I love this logo, the way the bird flies through the darkness, into the magical wonder of letters and finally into a sky, bright with clouds.
 It perfectly depicts the journey of my life.